prysmaticlabs/documentation/website/docs/prysm-usage/running-a-validator.md

 Prysm supports importing only the validating keys one needs to join eth2, keeping ones mnemonic and other wallet secrets safe.
 This type of wallet is also referred to as a **non-deterministic** wallet, as the keys it manages can be imported from anywhere, not necessarily from a 24-word mnemonic phrase.
 This is the **recommended approach** for key management if you have joined the eth2 testnet via the [Medalla testnet launchpad](https://medalla.launchpad.ethereum.org/) and you read our dedicated instructions [here](/docs/testnet/medalla).

 The idea behind the simple import functionality is for a user to create a wallet elsewhere, with a tool, such as the official [eth2.0-deposit-cli](https://github.com/ethereum/eth2.0-deposit-cli), and import only what one needs into their validator client.
 This is a great approach for simple cloud hosting in which you run Prysm in your favorite cloud provider, create your keys offline on your personal computer, and simply upload the validating keys the Prysm client needs to your cloud server.
 Your accounts are then protected by a **strong** password.

-For more information on this simple import wallet functionality, you can read our instructions [here](/docs/wallet/nondeterministic).
+For more information on the full capabilities of our simple-import wallet, you can read our docs [here](/docs/wallet/nondeterministic).

 </TabItem>
 <TabItem value="hd">